cado-security/product-help/docs/cado-response/importing-data/filetypes.md

 :::

 :::info
 If you import a zip, it will be treated as a container of files **unless** it is a zip of a single file.
-Importing zipped split E01s are not supported.
+Importing zipped split E01s is not supported.
 :::

 #### Volume Systems